powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 - mapToBreakers : **open** (with 1 corresponding to a closed switch and 0 to open)
 - mapToPsts: **currentTap**

-For the loads, it is forbidden to map `p0` and either `fixedActivePower` or `variableActivePower`, as theses variables are linked (`p0 = Pfixed + Pvar`).
-It is restricted to prevent incoherent mapping.\
-If only one of `fixedActivePower` or `variableActivePower` is mapped, then the value of the other unmapped one will default to 0.
+For the loads, it is forbidden to map `p0` and in the same time `fixedActivePower` or `variableActivePower`, as theses variables are linked (`p0 = Pfixed + Pvar`).
+It is restricted to prevent incoherent mapping.
+If only `fixedActivePower` or `variableActivePower` is mapped, then the value of the other unmapped one will be set to 0 by default.

-### Filter
+#### Filter

 The `filter` variable is evaluated for every network item (of the requested type) and only those which match will be mapped.

-The filter must a groovy statement returning `true` or `false`.
-It has access to the same variables that of the main script plus 3 variables related to the current object filtered.
-One of the three depends on the `mapToXXX` type:
+The filter must be a groovy statement returning `true` or `false`.
+It has access to the same variables of the main script, with three more variables related to the current object filtered.
-- generator OR hvdcLine OR load OR boundaryLine OR pst OR breaker
+- generator OR hvdcLine OR load OR boundaryLine OR pst OR breaker, depending on the `mapToXXX` type
 - voltageLevel
 - substation

 Be careful of the syntax of the groovy statement as an assignation `load.id = 'conso'` instead of the comparison `load.id == 'conso'` would return something truth equal to true and then allowing all equipments to be mapped.

-#### Examples
+Please learn more with the following examples:

 To filter the generators of the country 'FR' of energy source type 'THERMAL', we can define the following filter:
 ```groovy